This is the web version of my newsletter. Subscribe to get it delivered to your inbox every Thursday.

 Principle 2: Decisions Over Information I don’t show them ranking changes for 500 keywords.
 I show them the 3 keywords where investment will yield the highest return.

 Principle 3: Business Language Over SEO Jargon I don’t talk about SERP features and schema markup.
-I talk about how their products can appear with prices in search results, beating competitors to the click.
+I talk about how their products can appear with prices and reviews in search results, beating competitors to the click.

 Principle 4: Actionable Over Comprehensive I don’t provide 60 pages of “might be useful” data.
 I provide 4 pages of “do this next” intelligence.

-The Competitive Advantage of My Custom Reporting
+The Competitive Advantage of Custom Reporting

 Prospect Conversation: “Your competitor offers the same services for £50 less per month.”